Epidemic spreading under mutually independent intra- and inter-host pathogen evolution

 { \textbf{Phase-diagram of evolving pathogens}}

-To examine the behavior of (\ref{mu}) - (\ref{Mutation}) we constructed an Erd\H{o}s-R\'{e}nyi (ER) network with $N = 5,000$ nodes and $\av k = 15$, as a \textit{testing ground} for several epidemic scenarios (Fig.\ \ref{Fig1}).
-Each scenario is characterized by a different selection of our model's three epidemiological parameters:\ $\mu$ and $\beta$, which determine the pathogen's unmutated reproduction $R_0$, and $\sigma$, which controls the rate of mutation.
-We then follow the spread by measuring the prevalence $\rho(t)$, which monitors the fraction of infected individuals vs.\ time.
-We also track the pathogen's evolution via the population averaged fitness $\av F(t) = (1/N) \sum_{i = 1}^N F_i(t)$.
+To examine the behavior of (\ref{Infection1}) - (\ref{DpsiDist}) we constructed an Erd\H{o}s-R\'{e}nyi (ER) network $\m Aij$ with $N = 5,000$ nodes and $\av k = 15$, providing a \textit{testing ground} upon which we incorporate a series of epidemic scenarios (Fig.\ \ref{FigPhases}).
+Each scenario is characterized by a different selection of our model's three epidemiological parameters:\ $\alpha_0,\beta_0$, which determine the wild-type's reproduction $R_0$, and $\sigma$, which controls the effective inter-host mutation rate.
+We then follow the spread by measuring the prevalence $\eta(t)$, which monitors the fraction of infected individuals vs.\ time ($0 \le \eta(t) \le 1$).
+We also track the pathogen's evolution via the population averaged inter-host fitness $\av \psi(t) = (1/N) \sum_{i = 1}^N \psi(i,0)$, \textit{i.e}.\ the average fitness over all \textit{transmitted} pathogens.
+We observe several potential spreading patterns:\

-\textbf{Pandemic} (Fig.\ \ref{Fig1}a, red).\ In our first scenario we set $\mu = 0.1$, $\beta = 8 \times 10^{-3}$ and $\sigma = 10^{-2}$.
-This captures a pandemic pathogen, which, using $\av k = 15$, has $R_0 = 1.2 > 1$, namely it can spread even without mutation.
-Indeed $\rho(t)$ rapidly climbs to gain macroscopic coverage, congruent with the prediction of the classic SIS model, but this time constantly growing, due to the gradual, but continuous, increase in fitness $\av F(t)$.
+\textbf{Pandemic} (Fig.\ \ref{FigPhases}a,b red).\ In our first scenario we set $\alpha_0 = 0.1$, $\beta_0 = 8 \times 10^{-3}$ and $\sigma = 2\times 10^{-2}$.
+This captures a pandemic wild-type, which, using $\av k = 15$, has $R_0 = 1.2 > 1$, namely it can spread even without mutation.
+Indeed $\eta(t)$ rapidly climbs to gain macroscopic coverage, congruent with the prediction of the classic SIR model, only this time instead of a single infection wave, we observe a secondary peak, due to the introduction of fitter variants, that help increase $\av \psi(t)$.
+Such successive waves of infection, driven by pathogen evolution, have, in fact, being observed in the spread of SARS-CoV-2. \cite{Dong2020,Hadfield2018,Yao2020,Volz2021,Davies2021,Coutinho2021}

-\textbf{Mutated} (Fig.\ \ref{Fig1}c, green).\ Next we reduce the infection rate to $\beta = 1.67 \times 10^{-3}$, an initial reproduction of $R_0 = 0.25 < 1$.
-This describes a pathogen whose transmissibility is significantly below the epidemic threshold, and therefore, following the initial outbreak we observe a decline in $\rho(t)$, which by $t \sim 50$ almost approaches zero, as the disease seems to be tapering off.
-In this scenario, however, we set a faster mutation rate $\sigma = 1$.
-As a result, despite the initial remission, at around $t \sim 15$, the pathogen undergoes a critical mutation as $\av F(t)$ crosses the critical $F_c = 1/R_0 = 4$ (grey dashed line) and transitions into the pandemic regime.
-Consequently, $\rho(t)$ changes course, the disease reemerges and the mutated pathogens successfully spreads.
+\textbf{Mutation-driven} (Fig.\ \ref{FigPhases}c,d green).\ Next we reduce the wild-type infection rate to $\beta_0 = 1.67 \times 10^{-3}$, an initial reproduction of $R_0 = 0.25 < 1$.
+This describes a pathogen whose transmissibility is significantly below the epidemic threshold, and therefore, following the initial outbreak we observe a decline in $\eta(t)$, which by $t \sim 30$ almost approaches zero, as the disease seems to be tapering off (inset).
+In this scenario, however, we set a faster mutation rate $\sigma = 2$.
+As a result, despite the initial remission, at around $t \sim 5$, the pathogen undergoes a critical mutation as $\av \psi(t)$ crosses the critical $\psi_c = 1/R_0 = 4$ (grey dashed line) and transitions into the pandemic regime.
+Consequently, $\eta(t)$ changes course, the disease reemerges and the mutated pathogens successfully spreads.